kunakl07/Backend-of-Active-Learning/Docker_preprocess_stuff/README.md

 sudo docker start stupefied_dirac
 ```

-### Copy those commands to the output directory and replace the 'output_path' by your output directory name
+### Copy those commands to the output directory and replace the 'output_path' by your output directory name where you want your output

 ```
  sudo docker cp stupefied_dirac:/usr/src/app/output_dir/ output_path/